-How it felt for me

-"Yes, there were dark days but once I recovered from the surgery, every day was a step closer to getting my life back on track.

-Later on, my surgeon felt I was strong enough to have a reversal performed - no more bag!
-The surgery went ahead and once I was awake and aware, the thought kicked in that I must retrain my brain and body to realise 'I have to use my bowel again in the normal manner'.
-It was terrifying!
-What if it didn't work or I had damaged what the surgeons had done?

-It took a few days to get everything functioning and it was very up and down: it was a case of being patient.
-I was very poorly for a month and I thought I'd made a big mistake having the surgery.
-But suddenly it all changed and I've never looked back."

-Where can I find out more?

-- Colostomy UK provides support, information, reassurance and practical advice to anyone who has had or is about to have stoma surgery in the UK.
-They also have a free to call 24-hour Stoma Helpline, which offers experience-based support from volunteers (all of whom have or have had a stoma), and a private Facebook support group.
-Call 0800 328 4275 or visit colostomyuk.org - The Ileostomy and Internal Pouch Association supports people living with an ileostomy and their families, friends and carers.
-Visit iasupport.org - Your CNS or stoma nurse will be able to help you find further information including stoma support groups in your area.
+- Target Ovarian Cancer's nurse-led Support Line provides confidential information, support and signposting for anyone affected by ovarian cancer - o2o 7923 5475 or targetovariancancer.org.uk/supportline - Colostomy UK provides support, information, reassurance and practical advice to anyone who has had or is about to have stoma surgery in the UK.
+They also have a 24-hour stoma Support Line which offers experienced-based support from volunteers, and a closed Facebook group -0800 328 4275 or colostomyuk.org - The Ileostomy and Internal Pouch Association supports people living with an ileostomy and their families, friends and carers -iasupport.org - Your Clinical Nurse Specialist (CNS) or stoma nurse will be able to help you find further information including stoma support groups in your area so don't be afraid to ask.
+"I'm coming up to three years with my stoma.
+Be kind to yourself and give yourself time, you are not on your own.
+I can't believe how many women and men are living with stomas.

-More support from Target Ovarian Cancer

-- Target Ovarian Cancer's nurse-led support line offers confidential information, support and signposting for anyone with questions about ovarian cancer.
-You can call us on 020 7923 5475 (Monday - Friday from 9am to 5pm) or visit targetovariancancer.org.uk/supportline - Our guides for anyone with ovarian cancer offer expert advice, practical information and emotional support on a wide range of issues at all stages.
-You can order or download your copies online for free at targetovariancancer.org.uk/guides or by calling 020 7923 5475 - We also run regular information and support events as well as online communities where you can speak to others affected by ovarian cancer: targetovariancancer.org.uk/support

-I'm coming up to seven years with my stoma.
-Be kind to yourself and give yourself time, you're not on your own.
-I can't believe how many people are living with stomas.

 Use your stoma nurses for support.
 Be prepared for friends not to understand how it works and have questions for you.
 I answer them and show them my spares that I take out!
 I'm now at the stage where I do everything I did before my ovarian cancer and my stoma.
 It doesn't have to be a negative experience."

-When you need information, friendly support or someone to talk to that understands, our specialist nurses are here.

-We're open 9am-5pm, Monday-Friday.
-Call us on 020 7923 5475

-Get in touch for more information, support and signposting for anyone affected by ovarian cancer:
+Helen Find out more Get in touch for more information, support and signposting for anyone affected by ovarian cancer.

+Support Line: 020 7923 5475

+info@targetovariancancer.org.uk

-To access our list of references please contact us.
+targetovariancancer.org.uk Copyright Target Ovarian Cancer June 2019 Next planned review: May 2022 To access our list of references please contact us.
 Target Ovarian Cancer is a company limited by guarantee, registered in England and Wales (No. 6619981).
-Registered office: 30 Angel Gate, London ECIV 2PT.
+Registered office: 2 Angel Gate, London EC1V 2PT.
 Registered charity numbers 1125038 (England and Wales) and SC042920 (Scotland).

-Disclaimer: We make every effort to ensure that the information we provide is accurate.
+We make every effort to ensure that the information we provide is accurate.
 If you are concerned about your health, you should consult your doctor.
 Target Ovarian Cancer cannot accept liability for any loss or damage resulting from any inaccuracy in this information or third party information on websites to which we link.
 This booklet is supported by Colostomy UK and produced with the help of them and Emma Brown RGN BSc (Hons) (Clinical Nurse Specialist in Stoma Care).
-We would also like to thank Annette, Helen, Irene, Janet and Pauline, Linda and Catherine who gave up their time to develop and review this guide.
+We would also like to thank the women who contributed their experiences - Annette, Helen, Irene, Janet and Pauline - and everyone else who gave up their time to review and develop this guide.